But such thinking is hard to find. No matter the extent

 Hoyle conceived

-to rejoin the life suspended in the interstellar medium when the planets
+of planets as functioning like petri dishes in which bacteria flourish and then rejoin the life suspended in the interstellar medium when the planets

 they inhabit meet their ultimate fates.
 This aspect of his thinking